DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - EAL6 –Semi formally verified design and tested
     - EAL7 –Formally verified design and tested

- - **System and Organization Controls (SOC)**: A security audit systematically evaluates an organization’s security policies, standards, and procedures to ensure compliance with established security requirements.
+ - 🟦**System and Organization Controls (SOC)**: A security audit systematically evaluates an organization’s security policies, standards, and procedures to ensure compliance with established security requirements.
 - SOC 1: An audit and compliance report that focuses strictly on a company’s financial statements and controls that can impact a customer’s financial statements.
 A company that performs credit card processing is likely to require a SOC
 1 audit and compliance report.